ThorstenHans/espc18-terraform/README.md

 In order to use the terraform script, ensure you've installed [Terraform](https://terraform.io) on your machine.

+## Slides

+Slides from the talk are located at https://thns.io/2KFhSgD

 ## Azure Authentication

 You can authenticate either by using Azure CLI (`az login`) or you can specify a service principal id and the corresponding password as environment variables